Film Festival Coordinator

 Mike Smith is the Assistant Programming Director at the Roxy Theater.
 In 2018, he moved across the country from New York to Missoula to take on a job working in commercial radio.
 Then, he left radio behind to pursue a more profitable line of business: independent movie theaters!
 Smith is an avid film fan, a podcasting extraordinaire, and spent so much time at the Roxy during his first few years in town that they eventually had to offer him a job.

 Executive Director of The Roxy Theater

-Josh Taira is the graphic designer for the Roxy Theater, International Wildlife Film Festival, Montana Film Festival, and Kiddomatic Film Festival.
+Josh Taira is the Art Director for the Roxy Theater, and designer for the International Wildlife Film Festival, Montana Film Festival, and Camp Horror Film Festival.
 In addition to the design work for the Roxy Theater and its many programs, he also does freelance illustration under the name Daruma Party.
 He watches a ton of anime, reads lots of romcom manga, plays lots of FFXIV, and has an insatiable hunger for tuna onigiri from Japanese 7-Elevens.

 Special Events Coordinator

 Alicia Watkinson recently moved back to Missoula, MT after receiving her MFA from The University of South Florida.
 Taking on the role of Special Events Coordinator for her first IWFF, she looks forward to bringing her love of neighbor arts and hosting parties to this community event.
 In her spare time you can find her slinging popcorn on Wednesday nights at the Roxy, teaching poetry to 3rd and 4th graders, spending time outside with her two very old and very wise pups, and making photographs in her makeshift closet darkroom.
 She is beyond excited to be a part of the IWFF team and witness the power of media to inspire and ignite action.